Python in Visual Studio makes it easy to manage multiple Python environments and easily switch between them for different projects.

 |(Folder links)||Provide you quick access to the environment's installation folder, the python.exe interpreter, and the pythonw.exe interpreter.
 The first opens in Windows Explorer, the latter two open a console window.|

-As you use interactive windows in your everyday workflow, you'll likely develop helper functions that you use regularly.
-For example, you may make a function that opens a DataFrame in Excel, and then save it to this folder so that you can use it in your interactive window.
+As you use interactive windows in your everyday workflow, you likely develop helper functions that you use regularly.
+For example, you may create a function that opens a DataFrame in Excel, and then save that code as a startup script so that it's always available in the interactive window.